RNC Night 4: Trump Warns His Opponent Will Dismantle America as We Know It

 Smith said issues important to Black communities are priorities for Trump.

-And Secretary of Housing and Urban Development Ben Carson's speech stood out for his direct acknowledgement of the shooting of Jacob Blake in Kenosha, Wisconsin, by police on Sunday.
+And Secretary of Housing and Urban Development Ben Carson's speech stood out for his direct acknowledgment of the shooting of Jacob Blake in Kenosha, Wisconsin, by police on Sunday.

 Carson, the highest-ranking Black American serving in the Trump administration, delivered his remarks to the convention in a prerecorded video.
 "I’d like to say that our hearts go out to the Blake family," Carson said.
 "The images everyone has seen from this tragic event in Kenosha are heart-wrenching.
 This action deserves a serene response, one that steers away from the destruction of a community that molded Jacob and his family into the kind of man his family and friends know today."